 - Eligible students should select the Business Residential College as their housing preference on the housing application.

-- Students will be notified of their acceptance into the BRC in mid-spring, and the Residential Life assignments staff will begin making room assignments in March.
+- Students will be notified of their acceptance into the BRC in mid-spring and select their rooms beginning in March.

 - Residential Colleges Requirements At-a-Glance